andreheringer/andreheringer/README.md

 ## Hi there 👋, I'm André

 I love Databases.
 They are the coolest tech out there.
-At the moment I work at the CosmosDB team, you should check it out: https://azure.microsoft.com/pt-br/products/cosmos-db/
+At the moment I work at the Cloud Storage Team at Vtex (https://vtex.com/pt-br/)

 ### Personal Stuff
   - 😄 Pronouns: He/Him